Q: How will I be contacted with my login and password information?

-New Feb.
-2014 Q: A motorist came to me with a letter from DMV stating he needs a DS-449 form completed.
+Q: A motorist came to me with a letter from DMV stating he needs a DS-449 form completed.
 I thought DMV only used IDS for reporting services for impaired drivers.

 A: Motorists may have older correspondence in their possession with the outdated information.
 DMV only accepts details about assessment and/or treatment reported through the IDS.
 Any paper forms will be returned to you.

 A: Yes.
-There are different access levels for each user role in IDS and if you will be reporting clinical and DDP details to IDS, you will need to submit a separate IRM-15 and obtain a separate login for each.
+There are different access levels for each user role in IDS and if you will be reporting clinical and IDP details to IDS, you will need to submit a separate IRM-15 and obtain a separate login for each.

 Q: What type of clients should I be entering into IDS?

-A: Clinical Providers should enter assessment and/or treatment information for any Impaired Driving Offender client for whom they provide services, regardless of whether they were referred by the court, the DDP, are a self-referral or were referred by their lawyer (pre- or post-conviction).
+A: Clinical Providers should enter assessment and/or treatment information for any Impaired Driving Offender client for whom they provide services, regardless of whether they were referred by the court, the IDP, are a self-referral or were referred by their lawyer (pre- or post-conviction).

-New Feb.
-2014 Q: When I enter a motorist’s DMV ID number to search, the system says “No items are found”.
+Q: When I enter a motorist’s DMV ID number to search, the system says “No items are found”.